Middle dot: In mathematics and science

 Another usage of this symbol in mathematics is with functions, where the dot is used as a placeholder for a function argument, in order to distinguish between the (general form of the) function itself and the value or a specific form of a function evaluated at a given point or with given specifications.
 For example, $f(\cdot)$ denotes the function $x\mapsto f(x)$, and $\theta(s,a,\cdot)$ denotes a partial application, where the first two arguments are given and the third argument shall take any valid value on its domain.

 In computing, the middle dot is usually displayed (but not printed) to indicate white space in various software applications such as word processing, graphic design, web layout, desktop publishing or software development programs.
-In some word processors, interpuncts are used to denote not only hard space or space characters, but also sometimes used to indicate a space when put in paragraph format to show indentations and spaces.
+In some word processors, middle dots are used to denote not only hard space or space characters, but also sometimes used to indicate a space when put in paragraph format to show indentations and spaces.
 This allows the user to see where white space is located in the document and what sizes of white space are used, since normally white space is invisible so tabs, spaces, non-breaking spaces and such are indistinguishable from one another.

-In chemistry, the middle dot is used to separate the parts of formulas of addition compounds, mixture salts or solvates (typically hydrates), such as of copper(II) sulphate pentahydrate, CuSO_{4}·5H_{2}O. The middle dot should not be surrounded by spaces when indicating a chemical adduct.
+In chemistry, the middle dot is used to separate the parts of formulas of addition compounds, mixture salts or solvates (typically hydrates), such as of copper(II) sulfate pentahydrate, CuSO_{4}·5H_{2}O. The middle dot should not be surrounded by spaces when indicating a chemical adduct.